alessiofx/jbh/README.md

 	  -n, --new      creates a new post
 	  -p, --publish  copies site via rcp/rsync to remote server -s, --serve    runs the jekyll server
-	  -v, --version  displays version of the script
+      -u, --update   update title or date of a post -v, --version  displays version of the script

 	Modifiers: